Characterisation-Virtual-Laboratory/Data_Collections/nkirs-ndr/nkirs-ndr_2020-08-19/README.md

-# August 2020
+# Download Nathan Kline Institute Rockland Sample (NKI-RS): Neuroimaging Release on M3

-Nathan Kline Institute Rockland Sample (NKI-RS): Neuroimaging Release
+Download date: 2020-08-19

 Brief description:
 The Rockland Sample is currently comprised of data from four studies, please see here for information about those studies.
 NKI-RS Neuroimaging Release contains imaging data, physiological data acquired during scan acquisition (cardiac and respiratory), and limited phenotyping (age, sex, and handedness).
 No psychiatric, cognitive, or behavioral information is included. here you can find more information about scans that are included for subjects in the Cross-Sectional Lifespan Connectomics Study, Longitudinal Developmental Connectomics Study, and Mapping Interindividual Variation In The Aging Connectome studies.
 The latest data release of raw data organized in the BIDS format.
 This folder includes data from all the releases.
 Since BIDS makes provisions for phenotypic and data collected during scanning (physiological,event-related), this data is also included in this folder in addition to the MRI series NifTIs.
 DICOMs are not included.